Learn about actual and potential costs

 Buyers should specify their budgets for water quality testing equipment and any desired related services and goods.

 Buyers should indicate when payment will occur, such as upon award of the contract or in installments over a period of time.

 Buyers should look for vendors that offer devices that meet the requirements of the RFP.

 Buyers should evaluate vendors based on previous client testimonials and their ability to provide quality customer service.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should provide the date and time when proposals are due and when award information will be available.

 Buyers should include the RFP schedule and expected timeline for product delivery.

 How risky is the Water Quality Testing Equipment supply chain?

-The supply chain for water quality testing equipment is considered low risk, which benefits buyer power.
-Manufacturers of this equipment rely on upstream suppliers that provide semiconductors and electronic components for the production of electronic water testing devices.
-Declines in the supply of these electronic components can cause issues in...
+The supply chain for water quality testing equipment presents moderate risk, which slightly hampers buyer power.
+Equipment manufacturers rely on producers of semiconductors and electronic components for the production of electronic water testing devices.
+Declines in the supply of these components can cause issues in the supply of water quality...
 Subscribe to learn more.